James5979/literate-devops-site/content/portfolio/kubernetes/replicaset.md

 A ReplicaSet ensures that there is always a stable number of pods based on the number of replicas.

-**Note**: replicasets are very similar to [replication controller](/portfolio/kubernetes/replicationcontroller/), with the exception that a replicaset can adopt pre-existing pods (using a selector).
+**Note**: replicasets are very similar to [replicationcontrollers](/portfolio/kubernetes/replicationcontroller/), with the exception that a replicaset can adopt pre-existing pods (using a selector).

 ## Create a replicaset {#create-a-replicaset}